HIPAA PRIVACY NOTICE

 - Provide mental health care

-- Request the correction of your medical record
+- Request a correction of your medical record

 - Get a list of those with whom we’ve shared your information